 Moreover, certain laws and regulations of U.S. states and the EU impose similar or greater data protection requirements and may also subject us to scrutiny or attention from regulatory authorities.
 For example, the EU and California have passed comprehensive data privacy laws, the EU GDPR and the CCPA and regulations promulgated under the CCPA, respectively, which impose data protection obligations on enterprises, including limitations on data uses and constraints on certain uses of sensitive data.
 Of particular importance, the CCPA, which became effective on January 1, 2020, limits how we may collect and use personal information, including by requiring companies that process information relating to California residents to make disclosures to consumers about their data collection, use and sharing practices, provide consumers with rights to know and delete personal information and allow consumers to opt out of certain data sharing with third parties.
 The CCPA also creates an expanded definition of personal information, imposes special rules on the collection of consumer data from minors, and provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase the likelihood and cost of data breach litigation.
 The potential effects of this legislation are far-reaching and may require us to modify our data processing practices and policies and incur substantial costs and expenses in compliance and potential ligation efforts.
-Effective January 1, 2023, we also became subject to the CPRA in California, which expands upon the consumer data use restrictions, penalties and enforcement provisions under the CCPA, and the VCDPA in Virginia, another comprehensive data privacy law, and regulations promulgated under the CPRA and the VCDPA.
+Effective January 1, 2023, we also became subject to the CPRA in California, which expands upon the consumer data use restrictions, penalties and incur substantial costs and expenses in compliance and potential ligation efforts.
+Effective January 1, 2023, we also became subject to the CPRA in California, which expands upon the consumer data use restrictions, penalties and incur substantial costs and expenses in compliance and potential ligation efforts.
+Effective January 1, 2023, we also became subject to the CPRA in California, which

-In addition, similar consumer data privacy laws have been passed and either are in effect or will become effective within the next 12 months in many other states, including Colorado (CPA, effective July 1, 2023); Connecticut (CDPA, effective July 1, 2023); Utah (UCPA, effective December 31, 2023); Texas (TDPSA, effective July 1, 2024); Oregon (OCPA, effective July 1, 2024); Montana (MCDPA, effective October 1, 2024); Iowa (ICPA, effective January 1, 2025); Delaware (DPDPA, effective January 1, 2025); Nebraska (NEDPA, effective January 1, 2025); New Hampshire (NHDPA, effective January 1, 2025); New Jersey (NJDPA, effective January 15, 2025); Minnesota (MCDPA, effective July 1, 2025); Tennessee (TIPA, effective July 1, 2025); Maryland (MODPA, effective October 1, 2025); Indiana (ICDPA, effective January 1, 2026); Kentucky (KCDPA, effective January 1, 2026); and Rhode Island (RIDTPPA, effective January 1, 2026).
+In addition, similar consumer data privacy laws have been passed and either are in effect or will become effective within the next 12 months in many other states, including Colorado (CPA, effective July 1, 2023); Connecticut (CDPA, effective July 1, 2023); Utah (UCPA, effective December 31, 2023); Texas (TDPSA, effective July 1, 2024); Oregon (OCPA, effective July 1, 2024); Montana (MCDPA, effective October 1, 2024); Iowa (ICPA, effective January 1, 2025); Delaware (DPDPA, effective January 1, 2025); Nebraska (NEDPA, effective January 1, 2025); New Jersey (NJDPA, effective January 1, 2025); Minnesota (MCDPA, effective July 1, 2025); Tennessee (TIPA, effective July 1, 2025); Maryland (MODPA, effective October 1, 2025); Indiana (ICDPA, effective January 1, 2026); Kentucky (KCDPA, effective January 1, 2026); and Rhode Island (RIDTPPA, effective January 1, 2026).
 Further, there are several legislative proposals in the United States, at both the federal and state level, that could impose new privacy and security obligations.
 We cannot yet determine the impact that these laws and regulations may have on our business.